Xavier McDaniel: Television and film appearances

 McDaniel also appeared on the MTV2 game show Pros vs. Joes, airing in 2006.
 Two joes beat McDaniel in a basketball competition.

 Personal life

-McDaniel is married to current Head Women's Basketball Coach at Harris-Stowe State University, Morra Gill McDaniel.
+McDaniel is married to the current head women's basketball coach at Harris-Stowe State University, Morra Gill McDaniel.
 They have 2 sons, Max Love and Dax Love.

-McDaniel's daughter, Xylina, a 6'2" forward, was one of 36 girls that were invited in June 2010 to participate in the United States Under-17 basketball team trials.
+McDaniel's daughter, Xylina, a 6'2" forward, was one of 36 girls invited in June 2010 to participate in the United States Under-17 basketball team trials.
 She was the 2013 Atlantic Coast Conference Freshman of the Year for the North Carolina Tar Heels, where she played through 2016.
-His son, Xavier McDaniel Jr. won a state championship in 2015 for Hammond School, with former North Carolina guard Seventh Woods.
+His son Xavier McDaniel Jr. won a state championship in 2015 for Hammond School, with former North Carolina guard Seventh Woods.
 Xavier Jr. played college basketball at the University of Texas Rio Grande Valley.